 I’m far more laid back in general, and sympathetic towards the social challenges children face as they develop.
 It’s just that there are very specific situations that I really dislike, as outlined above, and they mostly boil down to the following…

 I Don’t Like Other People’s Kids Being Spiteful to Mine

 For the record, I do not tolerate unkindness in my own children either.
-But then I’d never leave a two year old unsupervised… Plus my usual difficulty with Pixie is explaining that not all her peers wish to be embraced quite so earnestly, while Elfin saves up her spite for her sister and Pixie bears the brunt.
+But then I’d never leave a two year old unsupervised… Plus when Pixie was younger, my typical difficulty was explaining that not all her peers wish to be embraced quite so earnestly, and Elfin tends to save up her spite for her sister.

 Incidentally, if one of my girls ever did behave unkindly towards another child and I happened to miss it, I would fully endorse the parent pulling them up – appropriately.
-If a child is spiteful they need to be told, and while I’d prefer to be the one to do it, I wouldn’t object to the other parent gently but firmly telling my it’s not okay to hurt somebody else.
+If a child is spiteful they need to be told, and while I’d prefer to be the one to do it with my own, I wouldn’t object to the other parent gently but firmly telling my child it’s not okay to hurt somebody else.

 I Don’t Like Other People’s Kids Being Unsupervised!

-I find it particularly difficult when some ruffian parents use soft play as day care centres and largely ignore their children.
-Of course, I totally get that in reality it’s the irresponsible adult I should take up my issues with: as with a bad smell, it’s the source which is at fault, rather than the resultant symptom.
-So perhaps I need a word with myself.
+I find it particularly difficult when some parents use soft play as day care centres and largely ignore their children.
+Of course, I totally get that in reality it’s the irresponsible adult I should (and do) take up my issues with: as with a bad smell, it’s the source which is at fault, rather than the resultant symptom.
+Of course it becomes tricky when the parent is not close by.

-Naturally, I would never actually discipline another child, but I will gently but firmly tell them not to hurt my daughter/s if necessary, and I don’t shy away from seeking out the parent either – which usually works out fine but did nearly cause a scene once!
+Naturally, I’d never actually discipline another child, but I will gently but firmly tell them not to hurt my daughter/s if necessary, and I don’t shy away from seeking out the parent either – which usually works out fine but did nearly cause a scene once!